meyrevived/Weather_Tracker/README.md

 # Weather_Tracker

 An application that monitors the weather in several cities.
-The name of the cities and their monitored frequency should be define in a configuration file.
-For each city, the application should invoke a REST API call (based on its own frequency), parse the result  and print it into the console.
+The name of the cities and their monitored frequency are define in a JSON configuration file.
+For each city, the application invokes a REST API call (based on its own frequency), parse the result and print it into the console.
+The REST API call is sensitive to connection problems, hanging connections and code 429 errors.

+To run Weather_Tracker you need to run 'python main.py' and provide two parameters:

+1. Path to configuration JSON
+2. Api key for OpenWeather service

+**Example**:
+'python main.py multiCityExample.json 807771ebf2837876d37c50bc778dcccf'

+Each Weather Tracker can be stopped by entering **q**

 ## Details
 The following properties are collected and printed: